amey-P/geno.nvim/README.md

 # Geno.nvim
-A rip-off version of [Gen.nvim](https://github.com/David-Kunz/gen.nvim) with some substituted features.
+A rip-off version of [Gen.nvim](https://github.com/David-Kunz/gen.nvim) which supports proprietary LLMs as well.
 Geno.nvim allows you to interact with chat LLMs from neovim to refine or
 produce text/code.
-**Supported Models:**
+Includes Telescope integrations and flexible prompt definitions which users can extend **Supported Models:**
 - [X] OpenAI
 - [ ] Anthropic